MicrosoftDocs/windows-dev-docs/hub/powertoys/awake.md

 ![A screenshot of the Awake settings.](../images/pt-awake-settings-menu.png)

-The following Awake states can be selected:
+You can choose the following Awake states:

 | Setting | Description |
 | :-- | :-- |